supertypeai/articles/articles/twitter-sentiment-analysis-part-2.md

 ---
-title: Twitter Sentiment Analysis - Introduction and Data Collection (Part 1)
+title: Twitter Sentiment Analysis - Data Preprocessing and Model Building (Part 2)
 post_excerpt: End-to-end machine learning project on sentiment analysis.
-In this post, we will walk through the data collection process with distant supervision method.
+In this post, we will walk through the steps of data preprocessing and model building.
 taxonomy:
     category:
         - knowledge